 4. Product Liability Lawsuit

 Product liability lawsuits are a type of lawsuit that can be filed when an injury or death has occurred due to a defective automobile part.
 For instance, a faulty airbag may have caused injury to a driver or a passenger.
 These cases must be filed within two years from the date of the accident in most cases.
 To file a product liability lawsuit, you should contact an experienced personal injury lawyer who specializes in this type of claim as soon as possible.

 How long after an accident do you have to file a claim in Florida?

-In Florida, you must file a claim within four years from the date of the accident for both personal injury claims and property damage claims.
+In Florida, you must file a claim within two years from the date of the accident for both personal injury claims and property damage claims.
 For wrongful death claims, you must usually file within two years from the date of the accident or death, whichever is later.
-Product liability lawsuits must usually be filed within four years from the date of the accident.
+Product liability lawsuits must usually be filed within two years from the date of the accident.